Acute and overuse sports injuries in volleyball

 When compared to other widely practiced team sports worldwide, we find that the injury incidence in volleyball is similar to that of basketball (7.6-15.2/1000h), lower than that of soccer (20.3-37.2/1000h), and higher than that of handball (3.4-5.7/1000h).

 Acute injuries are the most common, and among these are injuries to the ankle (13.8-81.5%), knee (16-30%), wrist (15-60%), and fingers.
-In the ankle, the most common injury is a sprain of the anterior talofibular ligament, part of the external ligament complex of the ankle.
+In the ankle, the most common injury is a sprain of the anterior talofibular ligament, part of the lateral ligament complex of the ankle.
 In the knee, the most common acute injury is a rupture of the anterior cruciate ligament.
 Injuries that occur in the wrists and fingers are usually contusions, sprains, fractures, traumatic arthritis, and dislocations.

 Acute ankle and knee injuries are explained by the intensity of changes of pace, jumping, and landing, while finger and wrist injuries are explained by direct contact with the ball during spikes, catches, or blocks.